How to build deal flow for venture capitalists

 Revisit referrals from executives you’ve passed on

-Your current portcos can also offer a great window into meeting other leaders in their industry, but it’s equally important to record interactions with executives whom you’ve passed on so you can revisit them later.
+Your current portcos can offer a great window into meeting other leaders in their industry, but it’s equally important to record interactions with executives whom you’ve passed on so you can revisit them later.
 Even if you pass on an opportunity initially, your decision may change at a later seed stage.
 Or, the company may refine its value proposition or scale and decrease your sense of risk in the investment.

 Search in new regions